thabnir/thabnir/README.md

 I'm an Undergraduate at McGill University pursuing an Honours Computer Science degree.

-I'm fluent in Kotlin, Java, and Python, but I know plenty more and I learn fast.
+I'm fluent in Kotlin, Java, and Python, but I know plenty more.

 Check out some of my projects below!